-VII.
 GENERAL PROCEDURES

-- A. Keeping a current Lesson Plan Book is important for pacing of your curriculum and preparing for instruction.
+- 1. Keeping a current Lesson Plan Book is important for pacing of your curriculum and preparing for instruction.
 Plan books are required to be completed no later than three school days in advance of the next school week (typically Wednesday).
 Your supervising administrator will review the books weekly (no later than the Friday before the start of the latest recorded week of planning) and may make suggestions/commendations as necessary and appropriate.
 Please have the Plan Book in an unlocked middle drawer.
-It is acceptable practice to plan for a week and then amend the information in another color ink as content and coverage may have changed over time. - B. Standardized individual achievement tests, intelligence tests and other psychological tests may only be administered by the Special Services Faculty with prior parent and administrative approval.
+It is acceptable practice to plan for a week and then amend the information in another color ink as content and coverage may have changed over time. - 2.
+Standardized individual achievement tests, intelligence tests and other psychological tests may only be administered by the Special Services Faculty with prior parent and administrative approval.

-- C. The Parent-Student Handbook is distributed on an annual basis and delineates policies and procedures for students.
-It is the teacher's responsibility to ensure that students comply with the policies. - D. Reproducing Instructional Material
+3. The Parent-Student Handbook is distributed on an annual basis and delineates policies and procedures for students.
+It is the teacher's responsibility to ensure that students comply with the policies.

+4. Reproducing Instructional Material

 The Graphic Communications Department provides a Copy Center service to teachers requiring large amounts of copies.
 This provides the best copy in the most economical way.
 Teachers are encouraged to take advantage of this service.
 Individual copiers are also available in the Academic and Vocational Administrators offices; as well as Student Affairs, the Business office and Special Education office.
 These are designated for limited use only.
-ATTN: Due to copyright laws, any copyrighted materials (i.e. textbooks) books may not be copied.
+ATTN: Due to copyright laws, any copyrighted materials (i.e: textbooks) books may not be copied.

+5. Field Trips

-- E. Field Trips - 1.
-The purpose of field trips is to enhance the education of students in a specific area. - 2.
-Procedures to be followed in requesting field trips: - a) The request for a field trip should be submitted in writing to the appropriate Administrator by the Lead Teacher. - b) Administrative approval must be received by prior to final arrangements for the field trip. - c) Extended (overnight) field trips require School Committee approval or field trips out of state. - d) Parent/guardian permission slips are required for each student. - 3.
+- i.
+The purpose of field trips is to enhance the education of students in a specific area. - ii.
+Procedures to be followed in requesting field trips: - 1.
+The request for a field trip should be submitted in writing to the appropriate Administrator by the Lead Teacher. - 2.
+Administrative approval must be received by prior to final arrangements for the field trip. - 3.
+Extended (overnight) field trips require School Committee approval or field trips out of state. - 4.
+Parent/guardian permission slips are required for each student. - iii.
 At least one instructor must sit in the rear of the bus on all field trips.
+This does not apply to van use. - iv.
+Teachers should not transport students in their own vehicles at any time or for any event.

+6. Fund Raising

-This does not apply to van use. - 4.
-Teachers should not transport students in their own vehicles at any time or for any event. - F. Fund Raising - 1.
-All fund raising activities must receive prior approval from the Principal and/or Dean of Students. - 2.
-All student account funds belonging to extra-curricular groups, including athletics, must be deposited in school accounts in accordance with
+- i.
+All fund raising activities must receive prior approval from the Principal and Superintendent. - ii.
+All student account funds belonging to extra-curricular groups, including athletics, must be deposited in school accounts in accordance with iii.
+The sale of food must conform to the BHR Wellness Policy.